kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault.markdown

 - Rotate encryption keys every so often (store the version of the key used on the entities), though this might be pricey for HSM keys
 - Encrypt secrets before storing them and then decrypt them at runtime (might be overkill)

+### A word on storing secrets in-memory

+Ideally you would only access secrets as-needed and not store them in memory.
+But to be honest, if an attacker has compromised your process memory somehow, they've owned you anyway.
+At least with the *current* KeyVault client, it does **not** return secrets as `SecureStrings`, so it will be in cleartext in memory anyway.
+It's up to you.

 ## Troubleshooting

 I ran into a bunch of problems during the writing of this guide.
 Hopefully these help: